-In this section, we speculate on risk parameters that we believe are worth monitoring on a continuous basis if the ICANN community decides to expand the root zone with additional gTLDs after the current round.
+In this section, we speculate on risk parameters that we believe are worth monitoring more frequently if the ICANN community decides to expand the root zone with additional gTLDs after the current round.
 We selected these parameters based on our interactions with the community, who regularly asked us to speculate on the future of the DNS in general.

-The risk parameters we distinguish are: (i) multiple .com-sized gTLDs (Section 6.1), (ii) post-retirement and pre-delegation traffic (Section 6.2), and (iii) an increase in server-side processing on the root DNS system (Section 6.3).
+We focus on the risk parameters that we considered the most relevant which are: (i) multiple .com-sized gTLDs (Section 6.1), (ii) post-retirement and pre-delegation traffic (Section 6.2), and (iii) an increase in server-side processing on the root DNS system (Section 6.3).
+This list may not be exhaustive.